 The UNESCO World Heritage site of Angkor Archaeological Park in Siem Reap, northern Cambodia, contains the remains of several capital cities of the Khmer Empire from the 9th to the 15th centuries.

 It represents cultural, religious and symbolic values and holds high archaeological, architectural and artistic significance for many.
-A trip to this magnificent site is worth the visit to explore the temples of Angkor Wat, Bayon in Angkor Thom and Ta Phrom.
+A trip to this magnificent site is worth the visit to explore Angkor Wat, Bayon in Angkor Thom and Ta Phrom.
+We’ve listed each temple below, all featured throughout our tours, highlighting the wonders of this World Heritage site.

 Angkor Wat is the largest religious building in the world and considered one of the new Seven Wonders of the World.
 Breath-taking and stunning for its grand scale and incredible detail, this temple is a must-see sight for many travellers.
 Built during the 12th century, construction involved 300,000 workers, 6,000 elephants and transporting sandstone blocks from the holy mountain of Phnom Kulen, more than 50km away and floated down the Siem Reap River on rafts.